SunilAnthony/sunilanthony.github.io/about.md

 ---
 layout: about
 title: About
-image: sample-photo.png
+image: me2.png
-caption: your name here
+caption: Sunil Anthony
-welcome-message: Nice to see you here
+welcome-message: My Resume
 ---

 Give people something to read about you.